dotnet/docs-maui/docs/fundamentals/single-project.md

 ### CSS files

-Cascading Style Sheet (CSS) files can be added to the single project by dragging them into the _Resources_ folder of your project, and setting their build action to `MauiCss` in the **Properties** window.
-This creates a corresponding entry per CSS file in the .csproj file for your project:
+Cascading Style Sheet (CSS) files can be added to your app project by dragging them into the _Resources_ folder of your project, and setting their build action to `MauiCss` in the **Properties** window.
+This creates a corresponding entry per CSS file in your project file:

 ```xml
 <MauiCss Include="Resources\styles.css" />